mikrono/tModLoaderWiki_kr_ko/ModTile.md

 The height of a group of animation frames for this tile.
 Defaults to 0, which disables animations.

+### public Color? mapColor

+The color this tile will display in on the map by default.
+Set to null to use the background color on the map.
+This field defaults to null.

+### public string mapName

+The display name of this tile for maps, crafting recipes, etc. Leave as an empty string to display no name (most terrain blocks do this).
+Defaults to the empty string.

 ## Methods

 ### public void AddToArray(ref int[] array)